So let’s talk about feelings, shall we?

 However, learning how to feel and appropriately express our emotions is a skill we all have to learn growing up, but, unfortunately, few of us grew up in homes or communities where we received lots of support and encouragement about how to feel and express our feelings.

-So in this week’s Sunday Comfort, I want to share some ideas and tools with you to help you do just that:
+In this post, I want to share some ideas and tools with you to help you do just that.

 Recognizing and Respecting the Value of Your Feelings.